2020 Design Exercise

-2. It's a good way to creat moments of delight, make a more exciting experience.
+2. It's a good way to create moments of delight, make a more exciting experience.

 3. AR understand world through the camera, which fits the take picture step of the report flow well.
-It could be easy to conduct with moble phone.
+It could be easy to conduct with mobile phone.